glygener/glycositeminer/README.md

 docker run -itd -v /path/to/data:/data --name running_glycositeminer glycositeminer
 ```

-## Download data generated in this study
+## Step-1: download data generated in this study
 Use the following commands to download and unpack data used by the pipeline
 ```
 wget https://data.glygen.org/ftp/glycositeminer/tarballs/medline_extracts.tar.gz -O /path/to/data/downloads/medline_extracts.tar.gz --no-check-certificate